-Module format and documentation¶
+Module format and documentation

-If you want to contribute your module to Ansible, you must write your module in Python and follow the standard format described below.
+If you want to contribute your module to most Ansible collections, you must write your module in Python and follow the standard format described below.
 (Unless you’re writing a Windows module, in which case the Windows guidelines apply.)
 In addition to following this format, you should review our submission checklist, programming tips, and strategy for maintaining Python 2 and Python 3 compatibility, as well as information about testing before you open a pull request.

 Every Ansible module written in Python must begin with seven standard sections in a particular order, followed by the code.
 The sections in order are: